hfarruda/deeplearningtutorial/README.md

 ## Restricted Boltzmann Machine (RBM)

 This is the fourth example of deep learning implementation.
-Here we use a RMB network to provide a recommendation system of musical instru-ments.
+Here we use a RMB network to provide a recommendation system of musical instruments.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hfarruda/deeplearningtutorial/blob/master/deepLearning_RBM.ipynb)